Jonsku/Regis/README.md

 Régis
 =====

 Régis is an HTML5 personal accounts information register.
 It helps you keep track of your login information for different sites and services by locking them under a single name and password combination.

+### Languages, libraries, frameworks

+Régis is written in JavaScript, HTML and CSS.
+The backend is build with [Node.js](http://nodejs.org/) and [Express](http://expressjs.com/).
+The application code also makes use of [Joseph Myers JavaScript implementation of md5 sum](http://www.myersdaily.org/joseph/javascript/md5-text.html).

+The data is stored inside Comma Separated Value (CSV) files using a simple custom data management system.

+The goal of this design is to maximize compatibility of the code so as to work on both front and back end.

+### Offline mode

 Régis can work offline too, meaning you can still access your information even if you can't connect to a server running Régis.

 This is achieved by storing the information register inside the [browser local storage](http://www.html5rocks.com/en/features/storage) when in offline mode and forcing caching of Régis code using a [cache manifest](http://www.html5rocks.com/en/tutorials/appcache/beginner/).

-The backend is build with [Node.js](http://nodejs.org/), [Express](http://expressjs.com/).
-The application code also makes use of [Joseph Myers JavaScript implementation of md5 sum](http://www.myersdaily.org/joseph/javascript/md5-text.html).

-The data is stored inside Comma Separated Value (CSV) files using a simple custom data management system.

 ### Security